edgeNEXUS/flightPATH/security/README.md

 To assign rules to Virtual Services go to: `Services > IP Services > Virtual Services > flightPATH`.

+### Caution

+Most of these rules can be applied with little, if any, risk but in all cases you are advised to test thoroughly before deploying on any live site or service.

+You are strongly advised to do suitable research and customise the following according to the content of and assets served through any public website:

+- Any Content-Security-Policy HTTP Header Insertion rule

 ### User Guide

 You can find the full flightPATH user guide [here](http://www.jetnexus.com/usercentral/4-1-4/flightpath.html).